en

 Wellcome to our

-A sudden rupture of the aorta – an aortic dissection – changes life from one moment to the next.
+An aortic dissection changes your life from one moment to the next.
+We know

 About us

-The online group has been running for four years, and so far, approximately 25 patients
+The online group has been around for four years, and so far, approximately 25 patients from across Germany have partici-pated.
+Our discussion topics are as diverse as the disease itself.

 But not everyone is so lucky.
-Unfortunately, we have already lost participants, because long-term survival rates after aortic dissection continue to be associated with risks.
-This makes it all the more important that patients don't have to go this journey alone.
+Unfortunately, we have already lost participants, as the longterm survival rate after an aortic dissection is still associated with risks.
+This makes it all the more important not to have to walk this path alone.

 Our Meetings

-and December, every Thursday at 4 p.m. via Zoom.
-We will be happy to share
+Thursday at 4 p.m. via Zoom.
+We will be happy to

-of us, the virtual exchange is a real relief – especially for those who cannot
+For many of us, the virtual exchange is a great relief,

-attend an in-person meeting due to health restrictions or long distances.
+an in-person meeting due to health restrictions or

 Get in touch